software-mansion-labs/expo-horizon/expo-horizon-location/README.md

 ```

 ## Behavior
-- With `EXPO_HORIZON=1` → Uses the Meta Quest–compatible location API (no Google Play Services).
+- On Meta Quest devices → Uses the Meta Horizon–compatible push notification service.
-- Without `EXPO_HORIZON` → Falls back to the default `expo-location` behavior (Google Play Services Location API).
+- On standard Android devices → Falls back to the default `expo-location` behavior using Google Play Services.
-- On iOS → The `EXPO_HORIZON` flag has no effect; behavior is always the same as `expo-location`.
+- On iOS it should have no effect; behavior is always the same as `expo-location`.

 > [!IMPORTANT]
-> The `EXPO_HORIZON` version is intended specifically for Meta Quest devices.
-Using it on standard Android devices is not recommended, as certain features may be unsupported or behave differently.
+> The `quest` build variants are intended specifically for Meta Quest devices.
+Using them on standard Android devices is not recommended, as certain features may be unsupported or behave differently.

-This ensures compatibility across Horizon OS, standard Android devices, and iOS.

 ## Additional features
 - `Location.isHorizon()` → Returns `true` if the device is a Meta Horizon device.

 ## Features supported on Meta Horizon OS

 | Function Name                                                                                     | Android Devices | Meta Quest      | Notes                                                                                                                                                                                                               |
 | ------------------------------------------------------------------------------------------------- | --------------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |